yuwei-wu/rotors_simulator/README.md

 ## 1. Installation Instructions

 This simulation has been tested on Ubuntu 20.04 with ROS Noetic (and Ubuntu 18.04 with ROS Melodic).
-You can follow the instructions below to install and initialize ROS Melodic desktop full, additional ROS packages, catkin-tools, and wstool:
+You can follow the instructions below to install and initialize ROS desktop full, additional ROS packages, catkin-tools, and wstool:

 ### Ubuntu 20.04 with ROS Noetic